Healthy Learning and Positive Classroom Environment

 - General word of caution: If potentially disruptive behavior is occurring, a general word of caution to the class rather than directed at a particular student may be effective in deterring a problem.

 - Immediate response: If it is necessary to deal with behavior during class, the instructor will do so firmly but politely, and the student will be directed to wait after class to discuss the matter further.
 Students can expect the instructor to notify the Office of Student Conduct/Dean of Students if there is a concern about recurrences in the future.

-  - Threatening behavior: If the well being of the instructor or other students is threatened or harm is imminent, police will be called (911) immediately and have the student removed from the classroom.
-Following class, the instructor will notify the Dean of Students and provide pertinent information about the student, the student’s behavior, and witnesses to the behavior.
+- Threatening behavior: If the well-being of the instructor or other students is threatened or harm is imminent, police will be called (911) immediately and have the student removed from the classroom.
+Following the class, the instructor will notify the Dean of Students and provide pertinent information about the student, the student’s behavior, and witnesses to the behavior.

 What constitutes “Disruption”?

 - In extreme cases, physical threats, harassing behavior or personal insults, or refusal to comply with faculty direction

 - Interrupting other speakers or persistently speaking without being recognized

 - Behavior that distracts the class from the subject matter or discussion